ONLYOFFICE/office-js-api/Cell/ApiRange/Methods/PasteSpecial.md

 # PasteSpecial

-Merges the selected cell range into a single cell or a cell row.
+Pastes the Range object to the specified range using the special paste options.

 ## Syntax